Fixed protection

 However, if the individual has further benefits to crystallise they must apply online to get a permanent reference number.
 Scheme administrators can use HMRC’s ‘look up service’ to check the level of protection and only permanent reference numbers will be recognised.

-This means that until the individual has a permanent reference number the payment of benefits will be a delayed or the lifetime allowance charge will be applied.
+This means that until the individual has a permanent reference number the payment of benefits will be delayed or income tax may be applied.

 Disclaimer